evergreen-innovations/sandia-fostwin-test-github-page/docs/index.md

 ![](images/dashboard-charts.jpeg)

-## Collect Results and Submit <!-- omit in toc -->
+### Collect Results and Submit <!-- omit in toc -->

-In order to have a chance to be awarded reimbursement for traveling to the MASK Basin Workshop, your custom controller used and your simulation results must be submitted for review and ranking.
-The files required will be one `.slx` file of your controller and one `.mat` file that is able to be downloaded through the web platform.
-These files must be submitted by **the end of summer 2023** to be considered, and will likely be able to be submitted through the web platform itself.
-The exact details of the results submission are still TBD.

-Full resolution data downloaded from web platform and viewed in MATLAB:
+You must submit your entry as two files:

+- the `.mat` file containing the results of running you controller on the digital twin
+- the `.slx` file for your controller

 ![](images/Full-Res.PNG)